 The discussions started within the work will continue with a talk bringing together speakers for Art Licks weekend: Interdependence, with transfeminist, geo-communist and postcolonial responses to the incredible complexities of the environmental crisis with Diann Bauer, Arun Saldanha, and Ami Clarke.
 (Saturday 19th October, 2-4pm, arebyte Gallery)

 * (Bisphenol A - a chemical compound and synthetic oestrogen produced in the manufacture of plastics, recently found to be in water supplies the world over)

-With thanks to: Phoebe Stubbs (glass expertise), Markus Grimm (glass expertise), Samuel Capps (VR expertise), Samuel Thomson (VR expertise), Marta Strazicic (animation characterisation), Mark Stokes (animation), Rebecca Edwards, Nimrod Vardi, Claudel Goy, and Philip K Dick.
+With thanks to: Matteo Cianchetti and Cecilia Laschi from The BioRobotics Institute of Scuola Superiore Sant’Anna (Pisa), Dr Jeremy Pilcher and others at the Birkbeck School of Law, Phoebe Stubbs (glass), Markus Grimm (glass), Samuel Capps (VR), Samuel Thomson (VR, Marta Strazicic (VR), Mark Stokes (CGI), Rebecca Edwards, Nimrod Vardi, Claudel Goy, and Philip K Dick.